London England Temple Wiki

 Commencement

-After thirty-two years, the temple was closed for remodeling and refurbishing.
+After thirty-two years, the temple was closed in early 1990 for remodeling and refurbishing.

 Construction